jerrud/jerrud/README.md

 - 👋 Hi, I’m @jerrud
-- 👀 I’m interested in computational geometry, linear algebra, healthcare architecture and how all of that mixes together.
+- 👀 I’m a licensed architect interested in computational geometry, linear algebra, healthcare architecture and how all of that mixes together.
 - 🌱 I’m currently learning German and geometric algebra.
 - 📫 How to reach me: my username @ gmail